learnk8s/learnk8s.io/src/advancedKubectl/content.md

 Consequently, when you execute the above command, kubectl makes an HTTP POST request to the above API endpoint.
 The ReplicaSet definition (that you provided in the `replicaset.yaml` file) is passed in the body of the request.

-This is how kubectl works for *all* commands that interact with the Kubernetes cluter.
+This is how kubectl works for *all* commands that interact with the Kubernetes cluster.
 In all these cases, kubectl simply makes HTTP requests to the appropriate Kubernetes API endpoints.

 > Note that it's totally possible to control Kubernetes with a tool like `curl` by manually issuing HTTP requests to the Kubernetes API.
 Kubectl just makes it easier for you to use the Kubernetes API.